sourcegraph/about/blogposts/2020/performance-improvements-in-precise-code-intel.md

 ## Fiddle with the architecture

-This section describes changes that were made at the architectural level, which alters which services communicate with what, what data is owned by what service, and what responsibilities services have.
+This section describes changes that were made at the architectural level, altering which services communicate with what, what data is owned by what service, and what responsibilities services have.

 ### Collapse network boundaries